grafana/grafana-infinity-datasource/docs/sources/examples/github.md

 Note:

-- Queries are not paginated
+- Queries aren't paginated.
-- Github rate limits apply
+- Github rate limits apply.
-- If you need paginated and full set of results, use grafana [github stats plugin](https://grafana.com/grafana/plugins/grafana-github-datasource)
+- If you need a paginated and full set of results, use Grafana [GitHub stats plugin](https://grafana.com/grafana/plugins/grafana-github-datasource).